GenericMappingTools/gmt/doc_modern/rst/source/psbasemap.rst

 Description
 -----------

-**psbasemap** creates a basic or fancy basemap with axes, fill, and titles.
+**basemap** creates a basic or fancy basemap with axes, fill, and titles.
 Several map projections are available, and the user may specify separate tick-mark intervals for boundary annotation, ticking, and [optionally] gridlines.
 A simple map scale or directional rose may also be plotted.